Lumi-supercomputer/LUMI-training-materials/docs/1day-20230321/05_Software_stack.md

     LUMI, and to work with restricted rights.** And in fact, LUMI User Support team members also have very limited additional rights on the machine compared to regular users or support people from the local organisations.
     LUST is currently 9 FTE.
 Compare this to 41 people in the Jülich Supercomputer Centre for software installation and support only...
-(I give this number because it was mentioned in a recent talk in an EasyBuild user meeting.)
+(I give this number because it was mentioned in a a talk in the EasyBuild user meeting in 2022.)

 -   The Cray Programming Environment is also a **key part of LUMI** and the environment for which we get support from HPE Cray.
 It is however different from more traditional environments such as a typical